pwgit-create/APPWISH_OLLAMA/README.md

 * ### Continue an Application
 Write a prompt with your inteded changes and click on Continue

-## Quick Start Guide(Release binary)
+## Quick Start!
-Follow the information provided in the [latest release notes](https://github.com/pwgit-create/APPWISH_OLLAMA/releases/tag/v2.0) 😃.
+Follow the information provided in the [latest release notes](https://github.com/pwgit-create/APPWISH_OLLAMA/releases/tag/v2.0.1) 😃.

 1. Unzip the file from the latest release
 2. Run the install script before starting AppWish